Loving one another means speaking up, showing up, and standing up when it counts most.

 Here are a few ways you can do that today.

-Today’s Advocacy Action
+Today’s Advocacy Actions

 Visit the ELCA Advocacy Center to see the latest ways you can take action for justice.
-Take action >
+Get new advocacy actions sent straight to your inbox.
+Sign up >

 LGBTQIA+ Advocacy